carlosedp/riscv-bringup/OpenFaaS/Readme.md

 Enable Swarm mode on Docker with `docker swarm init`.

-Get the faas-cli built for Risc-V from [here](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/faas-cli-riscv64.gz).
+Get the faas-cli pre-built for Risc-V from [here](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/faas-cli-riscv64.gz).

 Download both files below (`deploy_stack.sh` and `docker-compose.riscv64.yml`).
 They will deploy the OpenFaaS stack into your local Docker.